 I was surprised when Arlington became my muse — I surely didn’t see that coming.
 I see myself as a writer, photographer, local historian, and something of an urban explorer, with Arlington as my primary subject.
 If you’re looking for trendy things to do around Arlington, you probably won’t find them here.
 Instead, maybe you’ll learn a few things about Arlington that you didn’t know.

 While local history is my main interest, today and tomorrow are just as fascinating.
 I hope to tie together Arlington’s past, present, and future with my efforts.

 Arlington is my home, but I venture past the city limits whenever I can, and especially like visiting small towns.
 I prefer the road less traveled.
 Most of my exploration falls under what I call HOAC — history, oddities, arts, and culture — including Texas Historical Markers, cemeteries, downtowns, historic jails, architecture, abandoned buildings, train stations, public art, and ghost towns.
 I also like local breweries and little cafes — hey, a man works up a thirst and appetite with all of that exploring!

 And finally, while I do this blog for fun as a hobby, I want it to lead to something more significant in the future.
 My dream is to grow from writing blogs to writing books.

-Jason is 36 years old and lives in Arlington, Texas, with his wife, Jennifer, and their two cats – Cavender and Merry.
-He enjoys writing, listening to music, hockey, documentaries, and reading.
+Jason is 40 years old and lives in Arlington, Texas, with his wife, Jennifer, and their three cats – Cavender, Merry, and Milo.
+When not exploring, he enjoys writing, reading, photography, listening to music, and watching documentaries.